 - Penhorn Creek Temporary increases in suspended sediment during construction may impact aesthetics of the water column in Penhorn Creek and surrounding wetlands; however, once construction is complete and sediment disturbing activities cease, aesthetics of the water column are anticipated to return to pre-construction conditions.
-Culverts will be sized to maintain the hydrology of the wetlands associated with Penhorn Creek so as not to affect the aesthetics of the Project area. - Emergent wetland with nexus to Hudson River Upon completion of construction, the temporary access road will be removed, topography restored within the drainage and the area stabilized and seeded to restore a vegetated wetland. - Hudson River Temporary increases in suspended sediment during construction may impact aesthetics of the water column in the Hudson River immediately surrounding the construction site; however, once construction is complete and sediment disturbing activities cease, aesthetics of the water column are anticipated to return to preconstruction conditions. - (f) Others as Appropriate N/A.
+Culverts will be sized to maintain the hydrology of the wetlands associated with Penhorn Creek so as not to affect the aesthetics of the Project area. - Emergent wetland with nexus to Hudson River Upon completion of construction, the temporary access road will either be removed, topography restored within the drainage and the area stabilized and seeded to restore a vegetated wetland; or the access road will remain in place to be used as maintenance access for the HBLR.
+The 0.4 acres of impacts to this wetland will be mitigated through the purchase of mitigation credits. - Hudson River Temporary increases in suspended sediment during construction may impact aesthetics of the water column in the Hudson River immediately surrounding the construction site; however, once construction is complete and sediment disturbing activities cease, aesthetics of the water column are anticipated to return to preconstruction conditions.
+The 0.7-acre elevated portion of soilcrete will not affect Hudson River aesthetics.

+(f) Others as Appropriate - N/A.